Jenncscampbell/medical_expenses/README.md

 # medical_expenses
-ML to predict medical expenses
+Machine learning project using regression models.
+The goal of this project is to predict the future medical expenses of people using basic demographic information such as:
+- Age, gender, children, smoker, region